KungFu-Kenny/pydio_8_docker/README.md

 # setup
 first and foremost
-clone this repository either you can grab it above with the green **Clone or Download** or `https://github.com/KungFu-Kenny/test.git` then navigate into this folder.
+clone this repository either you can grab it above with the green button **Clone or Download** or `https://github.com/KungFu-Kenny/test.git` then navigate into this folder.
 Now to launch & use your Dockerized Pydio use this command :
 `docker-compose up -d` the `-d` parameter is added to launch it detached (if you wanna keep track you can remove the `-d`).